 |Want to see how your savings account compares to the rest?||Compare Best Savings Accounts|

 What is a Savings Account?

-However, unlike chequing accounts, savings accounts are not meant to be used for day-to-day transactions.
-Depending on the type of savings account you choose, the number of daily transactions allowed to you may be limited.
-Ultimately, the purpose of a savings account is to keep money in there for an extended amount of time.
+Despite this, savings accounts are not meant for daily use.
+Depending on the type of savings account you use, the number of daily transactions allowed to you may be limited or costly.

 What’s the Difference Between a High-Interest Savings Account and a Savings Account?

-Depending on the issuer, each savings account comes with its own restrictions and rules.
+Depending on the financial institution, every savings account will come with its restrictions and rules.